 Studio courses introduce you to diverse areas of practice within industrial and interaction design today.
 Through project-based learning (PBL), you experience industry-standard tools, processes, and methods.
 You explore emerging technologies and apply best practices to create design solutions that respond to the needs of people and planet.

 You enhance your IID studies with a range of elective studio and academic courses and minors from across Syracuse University.
-In spring of your fourth year, you may apply to live and study in London or Florence with SU Abroad.
+In spring of your fourth year, you may apply to live and study in London or Florence with Syracuse Abroad.
 Through the University’s Blackstone LaunchPad, you gain entrepreneurial skills and partner with students in other disciplines to develop, pitch, and launch your own seed-funded startup companies.
 You may also wish to engage in Intelligence ++, an innovative, interdisciplinary initiative at the University focused on inclusive entrepreneurship, design, and community.

 The IID program, which leads to a bachelor of industrial design (B.I.D.) degree, culminates in a year-long independent thesis project and exhibition.
 You emerge from the program ready to address contemporary global concerns and assume product design, user experience design, design research, and product development roles at world-leading enterprises and consultancies.

 Examples of jobs recent graduates have moved into include: